Analyzing External Stack Traces

 You might want to analyze exceptions received by someone else, for example, QA engineers, or investigate a deadlock, or a hang-problem.
 Unlike the exceptions that you get in the debug mode or when running unit tests, these exceptions do not have links that help you navigate to the corresponding locations in the source code.
 Moreover, the source code can be scrambled.

-With IntelliJ IDEA, you can simply copy an exception or full thread dump, paste it to the Stack Trace Analyzer, explore information, and navigate to the corresponding source code.
+With IntelliJ IDEA, you can copy an exception or full thread dump, paste it to the Stack Trace Analyzer, explore information, and navigate to the corresponding source code.

 Analyzing external stack trace

 To analyze an external stack trace or thread dump

 In the Analyze Stack Trace dialog box that opens, paste the external stack trace or thread dump into the Put a stack trace or a complete thread dump here: text area.

 Specify whether you want to have the stack trace unscrambled.
 To do that, select the Unscramble stack trace checkbox, select the desired unscrambler and log file.